Ananya Panday: Career

+Early work (2019–2022)

-Panday made her acting debut in 2019 with the teen film Student of the Year 2, co-starring Tiger Shroff and Tara Sutaria, which was produced by Dharma Productions.
+Panday made her acting debut in 2019 with the teen film Student of the Year 2, co-starring Tiger Shroff and Tara Sutaria, which was produced by Karan Johar's studio Dharma Productions.
 Writing for Scroll.in, Nandini Ramnath felt that Panday showed potential in an unremarkable film.
-The film underperformed at the box office.
+The film did not perform well at the box-office.
 Panday next starred in Pati Patni Aur Woh (2019), a remake of the 1978 film of the same name, alongside Kartik Aaryan and Bhumi Pednekar.
 She played a secretary who indulges in an affair with a married man, which was portrayed by Ranjeeta Kaur in the original.
-India Today mentioned that Pandey is "bland and boring with no spice."
+India Today mentioned that Panday is "bland and boring with no spice."
 With a worldwide gross of ₹1.15 billion, it emerged as a commercial success.
 Panday won the Filmfare Award for Best Female Debut for her performance in both Student of the Year 2 and Pati Patni Aur Woh.

 In 2020, Panday appeared in the action film Khaali Peeli, starring Ishaan Khatter.
 The film was released digitally on Zee Plex.
-She next appeared alongside Deepika Padukone and Siddhant Chaturvedi in the 2022 romantic drama Gehraiyaan, which released on Amazon Prime Video.
-Anna M. M. Vetticad from Firstpost wrote, "The surprise in this ensemble is Ananya Panday who brings a gravitas to Tia's confusion and innocence that makes you wonder why she chose to debut with the hollow gloss of Student of the Year 2".
+She next appeared alongside Deepika Padukone, Siddhant Chaturvedi and Dhairya Karwa in the 2022 romantic drama Gehraiyaan, which released on Amazon Prime Video.
+Her performance was well-received, with Anna M. M. Vetticad from Firstpost writing, "The surprise in this ensemble is Panday who brings a gravitas to Tia's confusion and innocence that makes you wonder why she chose to debut with the hollow gloss of Student of the Year 2".
 Her final release of the year came with Vijay Deverakonda in Puri Jagannadh's action film Liger, a bilingual production in Hindi and Telugu.
+Panday's father revealed that she was initially hesitant to accept the film, as she felt she was too young for the role, but he convinced her to take on the project.
 The film was a critical and commercial failure, with Panday's performance being panned.

-Panday will next appear in the coming-of-age film Kho Gaye Hum Kahan alongside Chaturvedi and Adarsh Gourav, and in the spiritual sequel Dream Girl 2 alongside Ayushmann Khurrana.
-She will also star in Vikramaditya Motwane's next film.